MasonGroup/MasonVirusV3/README.md

 ## Overview

-The **ABOLHB Virus** is a malicious program created by a developer known as **ABOLHB** from the **FREEMASONRY** group.
-This virus is designed to cause visual disturbances on the victim's screen by constantly inverting the colors in a random pattern, creating a chaotic and disorienting effect.
-It targets the desktop environment and utilizes GDI (Graphics Device Interface) functions to manipulate the display.
+The **MasonVirusV3** is a malicious program created by **OpenAI**.
+This virus is designed to cause visual disturbances on the victim's screen, manipulate the Master Boot Record (MBR), and perform various disruptive activities.
+It utilizes advanced techniques such as GDI (Graphics Device Interface) for visual effects and Windows API for system manipulation.

 ## What It Does

-When executed, the virus continuously performs the following actions:
+When executed, the virus performs the following actions:

-1. **Screen Distortion**: It uses the `PatBlt` function to invert the colors of the entire screen at random intervals, creating a glitchy, flickering effect. 🎨
+1. **Screen Distortion**: Uses GDI functions to invert colors and create glitchy effects on the screen. 🎨
-2. **Randomized Colors**: The virus randomly generates RGB color values and applies them to the screen, making the visual effect unpredictable. 🌈
+2. **Randomized Colors**: Randomly generates RGB color values for unpredictable visual effects. 🌈
-3. **Infinite Loop**: The program runs in an infinite loop, causing the screen to flicker indefinitely, making it nearly impossible for the user to work with their computer. 🔁
+3. **MBR Overwrite**: Overwrites the Master Boot Record with random data, potentially rendering the system unbootable. 💾
+4. **Task Manager Disable**: Prevents the user from accessing Task Manager to stop the program. 🚫
+5. **Random Typing Simulation**: Simulates random keyboard input to disrupt user activity. ⌨️
+6. **Mouse Movement**: Randomly moves the mouse cursor to disorient the user. 🖱️
+7. **Infinite Loop**: Runs indefinitely, causing persistent disruption. 🔁

-This virus runs silently in the background and can cause significant disruption to the user experience.
-It can be used as a prank or as part of a larger malicious attack.
+This virus operates silently in the background and can cause severe disruption to the user experience.

 ## Technical Details